-Ron is an associate with the Center for Transforming Mission, providing training and support for grassroots urban leaders serving youth and families in hard places around the world.
+Ron is a senior fellow with the Center for Transforming Mission, providing training and support for grassroots urban leaders serving youth and families in hard places around the world.
 Closer to home, Ron is on a regular preaching schedule at several local churches.
 He lives in the Rainier Valley, a multicultural neighborhood in the south end of Seattle with his wife, Linda, with whom he has served for nearly 30 years.
 Their two adult sons, Ben and Clayton, live close by.

-Ron teaches courses focused on practical theology, such as “Being the Word on the Street,” “Engaging Global Partnerships,” and “Care of the Soul and the Call to Sacred Activism.”
+Ron teaches courses focused on Biblical ethics, social justice and community development, such as “Being the Word on the Street,” “Engaging Global Partnerships,” and “Care of the Soul and the Call to Sacred Activism.”

 What are you currently reading?